GPU Support#

 Backends#

-CUDA - Devices compatible with the CUDA programming framework, such as NVIDIA GPUs running on Windows and Linux.
+CUDA — NVIDIA GPUs supported through the CUDA platform, primarily on Windows and Linux.

 Checking for CUDA#